jonscafe/keii/src/content/spec/about.md

 I'm Jonathan Sebastian Marbun, a passionate and enthusiastic person in the field of Cyber Security especially in Digital Forensics.

 Currently active playing CTF with [SNI Cybersecurity Team](https://serikatnewbie.me) and pursuing a Bachelor of Applied Computer degree in National Cyber and Crypto Polytechnic.
+Now, being a core member and a mentor for National Cyber and Crypto Polytechnic CTF teams, visit [Sanapati Cyberstorm](http://146.190.194.189/).

 Sometime I actively doing research related to Digital Forensics and making CTF problems to be solved in some CTF events.